anjali-tanna/cs4100_final_project/README.md

 ## Problem Statement
 The objective of the project centers on the optimization of a multinomial regression model tailored for predicting bias in online articles.
 This model operates on a dataset comprising crucial columns, topic, source, bias_score, and paragraph_vectors (reflecting article content), each numerically encoded and normalized.

+***

+## Dataset
+The dataset utilized for training and testing the model is sourced from a publicly available repository on Google Datasets, accessible through the [Hugging Face platform.](https://huggingface.co/datasets/cjziems/Article-Bias-Prediction)